Methodology

 Quality assurance

 Data for the ITT performance profiles are completed, reviewed and signed off by a designated person at each ITT provider.
 The data collection and publication production teams within the Department for Education carry out a number of quality checks on the data throughout the data entry process.
-After data was extracted on 4th May 2021 (excluding employment data which was extracted at a later date), a quality assurance process was undertaken by the publication production team.
-This process included detailed quality checks across the dataset.
+After data is extracted , a quality assurance process is undertaken by the publication production team.
+This process includes detailed quality checks across the dataset.
+Details of the specific issues found are outlined in the year specific methodology, included within each publication.

 Trainees included in this release